 - Completely read our consent form in advance

 - Please be sure you can identify the site(s) for surgery BEFORE your appointment date.
-We ask your assistance because the biopsy site at times will heal making it difficult to locate.
-You can help us identify the location of your skin cancer by taking a photograph for reference.
+Help us identify the location of your skin cancer by taking a photograph for reference.
 Please refer to the Biopsy Site Location and Submission of Photos instructions for more detailed information.
 We are happy to assist you in obtaining a photograph by presenting to our office prior to your day of surgery.
 Please call our office at (919) 363-7546 to schedule a time for one of our clinical team members to obtain a photograph prior to your surgical appointment

 - Get a good night’s sleep before your surgery